mayas-spec/airbnb-clone-project/README.md

 ## Project Status

 This project is currently in the initialization phase.
 The development timeline includes:
-- ✅ Repository setup and documentation
+- Repository setup and documentation
-- 🔄 UI/UX design implementation
+- UI/UX design implementation
-- ⏳ Frontend component development
+- Frontend component development
-- ⏳ Backend API development
+- Backend API development
-- ⏳ Database integration
+- Database integration
-- ⏳ Testing and deployment
+- Testing and deployment

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is created for educational purposes as part of a web development learning program.

----

 **StayEase** - Making accommodation booking effortless and enjoyable.